tramitit/guides/en/italy/marriage_certificate_request.md

 ---
-title: "Marriage Certificate Request"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Italy"]
+categories:
-meta_title: ""
-description: "This guide provides a step-by-step process on how to request a Marriage Certificate in Italy."
+- Italy
+date: '2024-06-07'
+description: Learn the steps to request an Italian marriage certificate, required documents, and tips for a smooth process.
 draft: false
+meta_title: How to Obtain Your Italian Marriage Certificate Easily
+title: How to Obtain Your Italian Marriage Certificate Easily
-translationKey: "italy-marriage_certificate_request"
+translationKey: italy-marriage_certificate_request
 ---

 ## Description
 ### What is it?